tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Because BRRRR is riskier than other types of investing, you must be well prepared for the process.
 You'll need to learn how to buy, rehab, and manage rental properties, and you'll need to be able to refinance and get your money back.
   - Lenders can give you pre-approved loans before you start a BRRRR, so you can be certain that you will be able to refinance the house after you finish it.
-  - To stay on budget, follow these four steps: 1) Fully understand the work required to achieve the final result and create a detailed scope of work that covers everything, 2) always include a whoops/ overages line item in your budget, 3) get quality contractors to do the work, or do it yourself, and 4) hold your contractor accountable for the quality of work.
+  - To stay on budget, follow these four steps:
+    - 1) Fully understand the work required to achieve the final result and create a detailed scope of work that covers everything,
+    - 2) always include a whoops/overages line item in your budget,
+    - 3) get quality contractors to do the work, or do it yourself, and
+    - 4) hold your contractor accountable for the quality of work.
   - The after-repair-value, or ARV, is the most important metric when doing a BRRRR investment.
 The refinance amount is based on the ARV, and most banks will lend between 70 and 80 percent of the new value.
 If the appraisal on your BRRRR comes in low, your new loan will be low.
     - base ARV estimate on good data (talk to a local real estate agent for comps)
     - consider challenging the appraisal for refinance if it is low.
 Provide the appraisal proofs on the rehab works (before after pictures), list all of the rehab works for the appraiser